T-90: Syrian service

 In early February 2016, Syrian Army forces began using T-90As in combat.
 A video was leaked on the internet which showed a T-90 survive a direct frontal turret hit by a TOW missile in Aleppo.
 The Kontakt-5 reactive armor discharged the TOW warhead before impact.
 Two Syrian Army operated T-90 were captured by HTS militias while ISIS fighters captured a third in November 2017.
 A rebel operated T-90 was recaptured by Syrian government forces while the second was reportedly destroyed in combat by a T-72.
 Another 5 Syrian Army operated T-90 tanks were knocked out or heavily damaged and 4 others suffered hits, according to recorded material.

 Azerbaijani service

 Azerbaijan used their T-90S tanks during the 2020 Nagorno-Karabakh conflict.
 One T-90 was damaged and captured by Armenian forces.
-At least two were confirmed destroyed in the initial phases of the war, being the first ever proven total loss of the combat vehicle.
+At least two were confirmed destroyed in the initial phases of the war, being the first proven total loss of the combat vehicle.